 Why are antigen tests included here?

 Many entities do not report COVID-19 antigen tests or report them separately, but HCHD combined antigen and PCR tests in their reporting.
 In Howell County, antigen tests have been abnormally common compared to much of the rest of the country.
-As a result, excluding these tests results the elimination of a significant share of tests and cases.
+As a result, excluding these tests results in the elimination of a significant share of tests and cases.
 For consistency across datasets, and after carefully considering all variables, I have made the judgment that including antigen tests offers a more realistic picture of the spread of COVID-19 in Howell County.